mrpond/BlockTheSpot/README.md

 - [Spicetify](https://github.com/khanhas/spicetify-cli) users will need to reapply BlockTheSpot after applying a Spicetify themes/patches.
 - If the automatic install/uninstall scripts do not work, open issue at [SpotX](https://github.com/amd64fox/SpotX) or contact [Amd64Fox](https://github.com/amd64fox) or [Nuzair46](https://github.com/Nuzair46).
 - For more support and discussions, join our [Discord server](https://discord.gg/p43cusgUPm).

+### DISCLAIMER

+- Autoinstaller is maintaned at [SpotX](https://github.com/amd64fox/SpotX).
+Any issue related to it should be opened in the said repo.
+- Ad blocking is the main concern of this repo.
+Any other feature provided by SpotX or consequence of using those features will be the sole repsonsiblity of the user and not either BlockTheSpot or SpotX team will be responsible.